 Blade nano QX

-Blade Nano QX is another drone that we’ll consider as one of the top toy drones in 2018.
-It is a little more expensive than the Syma and F181, but it’ll make up for it capabilities.
-The drone has two different flight modes, stability and agility.
-The difference here is that you’ll learn how to fly the drone manually in agility mode (the drone will not auto level itself).
-In stability mode, the drone will auto level itself when you let go of the controls.
+Blade Nano QX is another drone that we’ll consider as one of the top toy drones in 2019.
+It is a little more expensive than the Syma and F181, but it’ll make up for its capabilities.
+The drone has two different flight modes, stability, and agility.
+The difference here is that you’ll learn how to fly the drone manually in agility mode (the drone will not auto-level itself).
+In stability mode, the drone will auto-level itself when you let go of the controls.https://www.dronersguides.com/wp-admin/post.php?post=1883&action=edit#

-The LaTrax Alias drone is the most expensive drone among our list of best toy drones in 2017 so far.
-With that said, it is still a toy drone and compared to bigger and more advanced drones such as the camera drones that we mention on our best drones for sale list, it’ll still come out very cheap.
+The LaTrax Alias drone is the most expensive drone among our list of best toy drones in 2019 so far.
+With that said, it is still a toy drone, so don’t compare it to bigger and more advanced drones.
 To focus on the LaTrax Alias as a toy drone, we can only say that it is a great way to learn drone piloting.
 The quadcopter has a full manual flight mode and extremely durable, which makes it a great toy drone that you can practice with.
-With this drone you can learn all the basics of drone flying without worrying too much about crashing.
+With this drone, you can learn all the basics of flying without worrying too much about crashing.
 The Alias is pretty strong and robust and can withstand many crashes.

 One of the things that we really like about the Latrax Alias is also that it isn’t a drone you’ll end up throwing out after a month.
 Even if you intend to use it for practice before taking a step up, we’ll promise that you’ll save it and come back to it once in a while.